jmielkeway/ccos4rbpi_volume0/chapter09/exec.md

 #### Inter-Kernel Exec-Type Function

-Exec-type functions are generally exported to user space as system calls, so that users can load binary programs.
+Exec-type functions are generally exported to user space as system calls, so users can load binary programs.
 As seen in the Linux example above, the kernel itself may call the underlying function in order to bootstrap the first user space process.
-Our call to `do_exec` in `startup_user` servers the same purpose.
-Before diving into `do_exec`, a refersher on the CheesecakeOS user space memory map:
+Our call to `do_exec` in `startup_user` serves the same purpose.
+Before diving into `do_exec`, a refresher on the CheesecakeOS user space memory map:

 ```
                     ┌───────────────────────────────────────────┐